 Under Mac OSX you will need to set the following in .profile / .bashrc

 alternatively you may wish to add it to the .MacOSX/environment.plist

 For the Python library we need to add the following

 This will all the dynamic library created from the source to the library path so it can be used by applications.

-The windows version will need boost++ to be installed as well as QtCreator and bz at present only the C++ library works but the python version will be updated soon (due to problems building boost_python)
+The windows version will a version of Visual Studio capable of running C++ 14 (not MinGW) QtCreator and git, at present only the C++ library works but the python version will be updated soon (due to problems building python)